 Whenever you post to Facebook, you’re essentially competing against at least 1,500 others post for a place in the News Feed and timing is only one of a number of factors that determines which content appears.

 With this in mind, it’s also possible that the best time to post could also be the worst time.
 Let’s say a study found the best time to publish is 6 p.m. on a Friday, and every brand was to try and push content to their audience at that time, it’s likely that very few of those posts would be seen due to such high competition.
 The same is true for saying off-peak times are best to publish — if all brands post off-peak then there will be more competition, and so they should go back to posting at peak time.

 It’s all very muddled and there’s no clear answer.
 As such, I’d argue that there’s no specific time that’s best to post to Facebook.

 So, when should you post to Facebook?
-A couple of strategies you can try
+Here are a couple of strategies you can try.

 To answer this question, I feel like there are two approaches we could use: